jdasfd/withncbi_note/note/electron_transfer_HGT.md

 - Build tree by `iTOL` online

 The previous step provide us the list of all more than 1 copy strains among the species.
-According to the purpose is to check the 2 copy original in Pseudomonas, we
+According to the purpose, the protein tree and species tree are built and are compared to find out whether the topological structure of two trees are different.

 ```bash
 cd /mnt/e/data/Pseudomonas